-In accordance with CoC B4 and B5, prior to the construction of any gas field infrastructure, Santos will prepare a Field Development Plan for the applicable gas field infrastructure for each phase to the satisfaction of the Planning Secretary.
+In accordance with CoC B4 and B5, prior to the construction of any gas field infrastructure, Santos will prepare an FDP for the applicable gas field infrastructure for each phase to the satisfaction of the Planning Secretary.
 This plan will:

-- be prepared by a suitably qualified and experienced person/s; - include detailed plans of existing gas field infrastructure in the Project area, and proposed gas field infrastructure to be developed under the Field Development Plan; - include incremental and cumulative analysis of compliance with the locational criteria; - provide detailed consideration of the proposed gas field infrastructure for each phase against the provisions of the Field Development Protocol.
-There may be multiple plans for each phase, with the Field Development Plan being revised and updated to reflect the scope of the proposed infrastructure, including wells, core holes, groundwater monitoring wells, gathering lines, roads, tracks, seismic surveys, flaring infrastructure, utilities and services; - provide the results of all surveys undertaken as part of in-field micro-siting; - describe the performance criteria to be implemented to ensure compliance with the water performance measures in Table 7 of the CoC, and to meet the rehabilitation objectives in Table 11 of the CoC, including a: - TARP to identify risks and actions to avoid exceedances of the performance criteria, including tiered triggers to provide for early detection of impacts; and - contingency plan that expressly provides for adaptive management where monitoring indicates that there has been an exceedance of the performance criteria, or where an exceedance appears likely; - include site-scale ecological constraints maps, to quantify impacts/avoidance of impacts and reflect compliance with ecological disturbance limits set out in Tables 8, 9 and 10 of the CoC; - include a: - Public Safety Management Plan, prepared in consultation with Rural Fire Service, the Forestry Commission of NSW and NSW Health, to ensure public safety and manage access in the Project area, including verification of minimum safe separation distances between all potentially hazardous facilities; and

-Property Management Plans, prepared in consultation with landowners upon which gas field infrastructure is proposed to be located, to manage impacts and access arrangements on the properties.
+- be prepared by a suitably qualified and experienced person/s; - include detailed plans of existing gas field infrastructure in the Project area, and proposed gas field infrastructure to be developed under the FDP; - include incremental and cumulative analysis of compliance with the locational criteria; - provide detailed consideration of the proposed gas field infrastructure for each phase against the provisions of the Field Development Protocol.
+There may be multiple plans for each phase, with the FDP being revised and updated to reflect the scope of the proposed infrastructure, including wells, core holes, groundwater monitoring wells, gathering lines, roads, tracks, seismic surveys, flaring infrastructure, utilities and services; - provide the results of all surveys undertaken as part of in-field micro-siting; - describe the performance criteria to be implemented to ensure compliance with the water performance measures in Table 7 of the CoC, and to meet the rehabilitation objectives in Table 11 of the CoC, including a: - TARP to identify risks and actions to avoid exceedances of the performance criteria, including tiered triggers to provide for early detection of impacts; and - contingency plan that expressly provides for adaptive management where monitoring indicates that there has been an exceedance of the performance criteria, or where an exceedance appears likely; - include site-scale ecological constraints maps, to quantify impacts/avoidance of impacts and reflect compliance with ecological disturbance limits set out in Tables 8, 9 and 10 of the CoC; - include a: - Public Safety Management Plan, prepared in consultation with Rural Fire Service, the Forestry Commission of NSW and NSW Health, to ensure public safety and manage access in the Project area, including verification of minimum safe separation distances between all potentially hazardous facilities; and - Property Management Plans, prepared in consultation with landowners upon which gas field infrastructure is proposed to be located, to manage impacts and access arrangements on the properties.

-Each Field Development Plan will be prepared in consultation with the:
+Each FDP will be prepared in consultation with the:

-- EPA, DPE Water, BCS, Resources Regulator, Heritage NSW and Council;
+- EPA, the Water Group within NSW DCCEEW, BCS, Resources Regulator, Heritage NSW and Council;

 - owners of land not owned by Santos, upon which gas field infrastructure is proposed to be located;

 - CCC;

 - Water Technical Advisory Group;

 - Greenhouse Gas Emissions Advisory Group;

-- Aboriginal Cultural Heritage Advisory Group; and the
+- Aboriginal Cultural Heritage Advisory Group; and

-- Biodiversity Advisory Group.
+- BAG.

-The Field Development Plan will be submitted to DPE for approval prior to implementation.
+The FDP will be submitted to DPHI for approval prior to implementation.
 Digital spatial datasets of existing and proposed infrastructure will also be provided.
-Once approved, the Field Development Plan will be made publicly available on the Project website.
+Once approved, the FDP will be made publicly available on the Project website.